The goals of this chapter are to:

 |10.80 – 13.00||Mudstone||Dark gray silty clay, intense bioturbation, and shells|

 Use your information from Part II to construct your stratigraphic column.
-If you have computers available, you can do this digitally through the free program Sedlog (Some geologists also use another free program, PSICAT).
+If you have computers available, you can do this digitally through the free program Sedlog (Some geologists also use another free program, PSICAT); otherwise, you can use Figure 5.13 to hand-draw your column.
+Indicate which facies of trace fossil is likely the cause of the bioturbation.
 Note: a stratigraphic column like this is exactly how geologists present lithologic data from a sedimentary core.
-Indicate which facies of trace fossil is likely the cause of the bioturbation.

 Remember that not all stratigraphic units are laterally continuous, which can make correlation difficult.
-In 1820, William Smith noticed that while digging canals in different parts of England, he would occasionally find fossils.
-He noted that the types of fossils changed with respect to his location.
-Whenever he found fossils that matched, he assumed the locations were from the same layer and eventually made maps detailing the location of the layers and predicting the types of rocks and fossils they would find at different locations while digging more canals.
+In 1820, William Smith noticed that he would occasionally find fossils while digging canals in different parts of England.
+He noted that the types of fossils changed according to his location.
+Whenever he found fossils that matched, he assumed the locations were from the same layer and made maps detailing this.
+From the maps, he predicted the types of rocks and fossils found at different locations while digging more canals.
 This made it easy to avoid “problem” rock layers and predict the best way to dig a new canal.

-The branch of stratigraphy that uses fossils to determine depositional environments and ages of sediment is called biostratigraphy.
+The branch of stratigraphy that uses fossils to determine depositional environments and ages of sediment is called .
 In this exercise, you will use a combination of lithostratigraphy and biostratigraphy.

-Background: Your cousin has a small fossil shop that has become very popular among tourists, but the location your cousin has been collecting fossils from seems to be running out.
-You have been asked to help find the best place to collect more fossils and to see if you can find out information about what the environment was like when the animal lived.
+Background: Your cousin has a small fossil shop that has become very popular among tourists, but the location where your cousin has been collecting fossils from seems to be running out.
+You have been asked to help find the best place to collect more fossils and see if you can find out information about the environment when the animals were alive.
 Your cousin told you there are 5 different lithologies in the area.
 You have gone to several locations and described the geology at each.

-Use the following map and your notes about what you observed to see if you can find a new location to collect more fossils.
+Use your notes from Table 5.6 and the map of the stops in Figure 5.14 to see if you can find a new location to collect more fossils.

-- Create a geologic description of each rock unit based on your notes.
+- Create a geologic description of each rock unit based on your notes in Table 5.6.

 - Shade in an area on your map that you would recommend looking for additional fossils.